aaronroberson/codestyle/ARCHITECTURE.md

  respect the namespace rule above to correctly isolate/encapsulate the component
  * components CANNOT be nested (i.e., use a flat structure)

 ## Pages
-This folder should contain all the routed *pages* of the application.
+This folder should contain all the routed *pages* or *views* of the application.
+The naming of `pages` can be substituted for `views` if desired and applicable.
+In projects where views have another meaning such as for partials or full-page static views (i.e. 404, 500, etc) it is more applicable to use `pages` nomenclature.

-Pages can also be considered as *components* but they are *aggregations* of other components and modules as well as specific HTML/CSS/JS.
+Pages can also be considered as *components* but they are an *aggregations* of other components and modules as well as specific HTML/CSS/JS.

 ### Naming convention
  *  <page-name>: folder for the page